AdvancedImagingUTSW/OPM-Autofocus/README.md

 # Active Remote Focus Stabilization in Oblique Plane Microscopy

 This repository contains Python scripts and tools developed for an **Active Remote Focus Stabilization System** designed for **Oblique Plane Microscopy (OPM)**.
-The system uses a Raspberry Pi to implement a real-time feedback control mechanism, ensuring sub-nanometer precision for long-term imaging without interrupting fluorescence imaging.
+The system uses a Raspberry Pi to implement a real time feedback control mechanism, ensuring sub-nanometer precision for long-term imaging without interrupting fluorescence imaging.
 This stabilization approach enables high-resolution imaging of subcellular structures over extended periods.

 ## Project Overview

 ### Background
 Oblique Plane Microscopy (OPM) is a light-sheet fluorescence microscopy (LSFM) variant that uses a single primary objective for both illumination and detection.
 Despite its advantages, the remote focusing unit in OPM is prone to axial drift, causing imaging degradation.
-The stabilization system in this repository solves this problem by using a laser alignment beam to actively monitor and correct the focal drift of secondary and tertiary objectives in real-time.
+The stabilization system in this repository solves this problem by using a laser alignment beam to actively monitor and correct the focal drift of secondary and tertiary objectives in real time.

 The core components:
 1. A Raspberry Pi system with a high-speed Pi Camera (PiCam).
 2. A proportional-integral-derivative (PID) control algorithm for axial correction.
-3. A graphical user interface (GUI) for real-time monitoring and parameter tuning.
+3. A graphical user interface (GUI) for real time monitoring and parameter tuning.

 ### Features
 - **Autofocus Calibration and Analysis**: Creates calibration curves and analyzes the stabilization performance.
-- **Real-Time Autofocus Control**: Continuously monitors the focal plane and applies corrections via a piezoelectric actuator.
+- **real time Autofocus Control**: Continuously monitors the focal plane and applies corrections via a piezoelectric actuator.
 - **Customizable GUI**: Intuitive interface for users to adjust system parameters and monitor performance.

 ---